 - Departmental Honors requirements are determined by each department according to its curriculum processes and guidelines.
 These requirements must be approved by the Calhoun Honors College Committee.

 - Faculty members may also serve as an Interdisciplinary Honors faculty advisor.
 Interdisciplinary Honors is specifically for students who wish to combine at least two academic disciplines into one cohesive project.
 The faculty advisor serves as instructor of record for 2 – 3 1-hour HON courses attached to disciplinary courses and supervises the student’s research hours.
 Visit the Interdisciplinary Honors page for more information.

-Before they officially begin their Clemson careers, many honors students participate in EUREKA!, a mentored research program in which eligible faculty are paired with incoming freshmen for the last several weeks of summer.
-Once on campus, honors students seek opportunities to conduct research with faculty across all disciplines, and many of them end up presenting their work at conferences or being published.
+- Before they officially begin their Clemson careers, many honors students participate in EUREKA!, a mentored research program in which eligible faculty are paired with incoming freshmen for a five-week summer research experience.

 - The Dixon Fellows Program brings together some of Clemson University's best students and faculty to form a unique community dedicated to intellectual, cultural, and personal learning and growth.
 At the heart of the Dixon Fellows experience is the mentor group, a small number of students (the junior fellows) meeting together with a professor (senior fellow) who acts as role-model, mentor, and guide.
 These small groups meet regularly throughout the semester to engage in a variety of formal and informal programs and events, each designed to encourage discussion and conversation, and to enable the junior fellows to learn from the senior fellows, from invited guests, and from each other.